European Commission investigating massive data theft claim by ShinyHunters

 The European Commission serves as the executive branch of the European Union, responsible for proposing legislation, implementing decisions, and managing the day-to-day business of the EU.
 As such, its systems house an immense volume of sensitive data, ranging from internal policy drafts and legislative documents to confidential communications and personal data of staff and citizens.

 The claimant, ShinyHunters, is a well-established and prolific threat actor in the data breach marketplace.
 Active since at least 2020, the group has a long and documented history of successful intrusions against major corporations.
-Their past victims reportedly include AT&T, Microsoft, and Santander Bank, among many others.
 Their typical modus operandi involves gaining unauthorized access to databases, exfiltrating large datasets, and then selling them on underground forums.
 The group's consistent track record lends significant weight to their claims, forcing security teams to treat the threat as credible until proven otherwise.

 Technical Details: The Ambiguity of a 'Cloud Breach'